 |Total MSW Degree||60|

 Since students can start in either school, there is no set structure to the dual-degree program.
-The following chart can give you an idea of how a typical dual-degree JD/MSW student's program will be structured.
+The following chart provides an example of how a typical dual-degree JD/MSW student's program will be structured.
 Most of this sample structure can be modified, especially the layout of the summers.

-It should be noted, however, that one of the most time-consuming requirements is completing the social work practicum hours.
+It should be noted that one of the most time-consuming requirements is completing the social work practicum hours.
 The Brown School requires students to complete 8 credit hours of practica (960 hours).
-Thus, many students find the need to spend the bulk of two of their three graduate school summers doing practica (in addition to completing some practicum hours during the year).
-Also, most students will take some summer courses during at least one summer.
+Thus, many students find the need to spend the bulk of two of their three graduate school summers doing practica, in addition to completing some practicum hours during the year.
+In addition, most students will take some summer courses during at least one summer.

 |Year of Program||Starting in Law||Starting in Social Work|

 |1st Year||1L year - all 1L law courses||All social work (mostly core) courses|

 |1st Summer||Legal Internship||Social Work Practicum|